Announcements/NewsPage address: https://www.mnsu.edu/campushub/announcements/

 - Monday, September 26, 2016, is the Fall Semester Due Date.
 All registered students should ensure that fall semester account balances are paid in full or covered by a Nelnet/FACTS payment plan.
 Note that Tuesday, September 20, is the last day to enroll in the final payment plan option through Nelnet/FACTS.

 Monday, October 17, 2016 is the Fall Semester Past Due Date.
 Accounts with unpaid fall semester balances not covered by a Nelnet/FACTS payment plan will be subject to Unpaid Balance hold and $50 late fee.
-Additionally, accounts whose unpaid fall semester balances include unpaid residence hall charges will be subject to the suspension of meal plan/dining privileges per the terms outlined in the 2016-2017 Residence Hall Contract.

 Set up Proxy Bill Pay through eServices